 The Award

-Riaz Phillips wins the Jane Grigson Trust Award for New Food and Drink Writers 2022
+Poppy Okotcha wins the Jane Grigson Trust – Sous Chef Award for New Food and Drink Writers

-The Jane Grigson Trust is delighted to announce the winner of the Jane Grigson Trust Award for 2022 is West Winds by Riaz Phillips @riazphillips which will be published by Dorling Kindersley in June 2022.
+The Jane Grigson Trust is delighted to announce that the winner of the Jane Grigson Trust – Sous Chef Award for 2025 is A Wilder Way: How Gardens Grow Us by Poppy Okotcha, which will be published by Bloomsbury in April 2025.

 The two runners up are: